Skip to main content

 Assignment Materials

-• Lab Assignment
+• GC-MS Quant Lab Assignment Instruction

 • Example: MS Excel spreadsheet of data organization for stock solutions